In Years 11 and 12 students are entering the final years of their schooling and will make decisions that will influence future career pathways.

 Sellen VET Courses

-As the list is quite extensive, students can speak with the VET coordinator (in the V Block Careers office) for SELLEN VET courses.
+As the list is extensive, students can speak with the VET coordinator (in the V Block Careers office) for SELLEN VET courses.

 Please refer to the Senior School Handbook for more detailed information.